Pittston Coal strike: Moss 3

 The most important act of civil disobedience during the Pittston strike was Moss 3.
 Since the strike had been going on for a few months, with no settlement expected in the near future, union members began to lose hope.
 Thousands of people had already been arrested, and a lot of money had been spent on a cause that seemed to be never ending.
 Union members knew that something had to be done to regain the spirit of the strike and to make it clear to Pittston that they would not give up.

 The plan that the Union officers devised was called Moss 3, named after the Pittston's Moss 3 Preparation Plant, which was then its primary coal processing plant.
 The officials were very secretive about planning that act of nonviolent strike.
 They wanted Pittston to know nothing about what was about to take place.
 Officials selected 99 union members out of Virginia, West Virginia, and Kentucky to participate in Moss 3 and the selected miners met in Virginia and were told about the plan.

 Moss 3 was set up to be an unexpected mass nonviolent sit-down strike within the preparation plant.
 The 99 strikers walked into the plant peacefully and sat down inside the plant to halt production.
 Meanwhile, thousands of other supporters gathered outside the plant to encourage the strikers inside.
 An estimated 5,000 supporters at the height of Moss 3 were gathered outside the production plant.

 The sit-down strike inside Moss 3 lasted from Sunday to Wednesday.
 After four days, the strikers felt they made their point to Pittston and walked out.
 Local miners said that Pittston had called in the National Guard and state police to remove the miners if they did not leave within an hour.
 The Pittston owners felt that the miners inside had been tipped off to that information and that they had left to avoid being arrested.

 Women's involvement

 Although the Pittston strike involved coal miners, many of the supporters of the strike were not miners.
 Most of the support that the union members received was from women.
-Many of the women were wives or daughters of miners who worked for Pittston, bur some had no affiliation with Pittston Coal Company or mining.
+Many of the women were wives or daughters of miners who worked for Pittston, but some had no affiliation with Pittston Coal Company or mining.
 Some women sat down in the middle of roads and caused causing blockages, and others would drive slowly in front of coal trucks to cause delays.
 Two groups of women supporters arose during that time: "The Daughters of Mother Jones" and "The Freedom Fighters."
 At the peak of the strike, around 500 women were involved in supporting the miners, most of them housewives.